-CHOOSE A GENERAL REQUIREMENT: An Innovative Project must be defined by one of the following general criteria.
-The prop osed project: □ Introduces a new practice or approach to the overall mental health system, not limited to, prevention and early intervention ✓ Makes a change to an existing practice in the field of mental health, including to, application to a different population Applies a promising community driven practice or approach that has been s non-mental health context or setting to the mental health system uccessful in a ☐ Supports participation in a housing program designed to stabilize a person's li while also providing supportive services onsite ving situation CHOOSE A PRIMARY PURPOSE: An Innovative Project must have a primary purpose that is developed and evaluated in r chosen general requirement.
-The proposed project: elation to the ☐ Increases access to mental health services to underserved groups $\square$ Increases the quality of mental health services, including measured outcom es Promotes interagency and community collaboration related to Mental Heal supports or outcomes th Services or ✓ Increases access to mental health services, including but not limited provided through permanent supportive housing to, services
+CHOOSE A CENERAL REGOINEMENT.
+An Innovative Project must be defined by one of the following general criteria.
+The proposed project: □ Introduces a new practice or approach to the overall mental health system, including, but not limited to, prevention and early intervention ✓ Makes a change to an existing practice in the field of mental health, including but not limited to, application to a different population □ Applies a promising community driven practice or approach that has been successful in a non-mental health context or setting to the mental health system non-mental health context or setting to the mental health system Supports participation in a housing program designed to stabilize a person's living situation while also providing supportive services onsite CHOOSE A PRIMARY PURPOSE: An Innovative Project must have a primary purpose that is developed and evaluated in relation to the chosen general requirement.
+The proposed project: □ Increases access to mental health services to underserved groups □ Increases the quality of mental health services, including measured outcomes Promotes interagency and community collaboration related to Mental Health Services or supports or outcomes ✓ Increases access to mental health services, including but not limited to, services provided through permanent supportive housing